TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 148/Psalms 148.5.md

 ---

-Let them praise the name of Jehovah; For he commanded, and they were created.
+Let them praise the name of Yahweh, For he commanded, and they were created.